Skip to main content

 Frequently Asked Questions

 Q: What’s the best neighborhood for families with teenagers?
-A: Plano and Frisco excel for teen families, offering robust extracurricular programs, safe environments for independence, and proximity to part-time job opportunities at Legacy West and Stonebriar Centre.
+A: Plano and Frisco excel for teen families, offering strong extracurricular programs, safe environments for independence, and proximity to part-time job opportunities at Legacy West and Stonebriar Centre.

 Kristy Purtle - Dallas REALTOR